Dementia Awareness

 Why does dementia affect people so differently?

-Because dementia is not one condition, and because even within the same type, every person is different.
-The type of dementia, where in the brain damage occurs, the person’s age, personality, life history, physical health, and environment all influence how it presents and progresses.
+Because dementia is not one condition, and even within the same type, every person is different.
+The type of dementia, where the brain damage occurs, the person’s age, personality, life history, physical health, and environment all influence how it presents and progresses.
 Two people with the same diagnosis can have entirely different experiences.
 This is why person-centred care is not just best practice in dementia support.
 It is the only approach that actually works.

-Does this course cover ‘challenging behaviour’?
+Does this course cover challenging behaviour in people with dementia?

 Yes.
 Living with a family member with dementia, or providing unpaid care for someone with dementia, is one of the most demanding experiences a person can face.
 This course addresses the emotional and practical impact on families and unpaid carers, and how care staff can support them as part of a whole-person approach to dementia care.
+Understanding the family’s experience makes care workers more effective, not just more compassionate.

 Related Courses